marksteele/drop-bucket/README.md

 There's a perpetual free-tier for Lambda functions, and it's highly likely that the service could run in the free tier with 50 users pretty much forever given the usage scenario I've described so far.

-If our users somehow generated 5000 requests to the Lambdas with a mid-size Lambda of 1.5Gb and each execution took 30 seconds, the execution cost for Lambda would be 3.08$ USD.
+If our users somehow generated 5000 requests to the Lambdas with a mid-size provisioned Lambda (1.5Gb RAM) and each execution took 30 seconds, the execution cost for Lambda would be 3.08$ USD.

 Lambda sub-total: 3.08$

+### Cognito

+The first 50,000 monthly active users in Cognito are free.

+Cognito sub-total: 0$

 ### Total